smkiewel/aeonRequestsDialog/README.md

   If a null (or other 'falsey') value is returned from this function, the dialog will not be shown.

-* 'json_content' holds any additional query args needed to be passed to 'json_url' and is a key-value object, e.g.:
+* 'jsonContent' holds any additional query args needed to be passed to 'jsonUrl' and is a key-value object, e.g.:

         {
           'isAeon': 1,